Carpal tunnel syndrome

 What you can do yourself without using medication

-Workouts you can do at home
+Exercises you can do at home

 Preventive habits for the future

-Our products that can relieve
+Our products that can provide relief

 How do I know if I have carpal tunnel syndrome?